reid/upstage/README.md

 Upstage is a library for building web presentations.

+## Quick Start

+This repository includes `index.html` as a starting point.
+Copy the `build` directory and `index.html` to your own workspace and get writing.

+You may also be interested in generating HTML from a template language.
+An example using [Jade][] is provided at `index.jade`.
+(This is how I write my slides.)
+To use the example, copy `*.jade` and `package.json` to your own workspace, run `npm install` to install the Jade compiler, then run `npm run build` or `npm run watch` to build your presentation.

 ## Examples

 Upstage was created in 2010 for a [YUIConf](http://yuilibrary.com/yuiconf/) talk to